 An introduction to and examination of the field of epidemiology.
 The course will cover the principles and methods of epidemiology including an analysis of the distribution, causes, and prevention of illness and premature death in populations.
 It will include quantitative analysis of the biological, social, economic, and environmental conditions that affect health, as well as an examination of the potential sources of bias in health studies.
 A laboratory component is included.
 PREQ: Public Health 235 and Mathematics 120, Psychology 120, or Social Sciences 120.
+Requirements met: Quantitative Competency (Fall 2019 & after).
 (Each year starting 2015-16)